gmmorris/gmmorris.github.io/_posts/2015-07-26-how-i-built-a-reverse-css-selector-engine.md

 </section>

 ### Sibling relations
-The last point I’d like to point out is sibling relation selectors, such as ***:nth-child(x)*** or ***:nth-of-type(y)***.

 <section class="cl2">
+The last point I’d like to point out is sibling relation selectors, such as **:nth-child(x)** or **:nth-of-type(y)**.

 These selectors may seem the ideal selectors for this kind of unique selector generation, but in fact, I found these to be severally lacking.

 The main reason is that these are actually very unreliable on malformed pages.
-In fact, so much so, that I had to disable *:nth-of-type* all together!
+In fact, so much so, that I had to disable **:nth-of-type** all together!

 This is why we keep these selectors to the end, as a sort of last resort, and we avoid them when possible.

 There are several situations where these selectors break down.
-These are often browser specific problems, rather than a general rule and you may be surprised to hear that IE is far from being the only culprit, with Safari, and even Firefox, actually giving me much grief as well.
+These are often browser specific problems, rather than a general rule and you may be surprised to hear that **IE** is far from being the only culprit, with **Safari**, and even **Firefox**, actually giving me much grief as well.
 </section>

 Here are several examples: